Metro Detroit: Crime

 The principal City of Detroit has struggled with high crime for decades.
 About half of all murders in Michigan in 2015 occurred in Detroit.

 Since 2013, the FBI has reported a 26% decrease in property crimes and a 27% decrease in violent crimes.

 Sports

 Professional sports has a major fan following in Metro Detroit.
 The area is home to many sports teams, including seven professional teams in five major sports.
 The area's several universities field teams in a variety of sports.
 Michigan Stadium, home of the Michigan Wolverines, is the largest American football stadium in the world.
 Metro Detroit hosts many annual sporting events including auto and hydroplane racing.
 The area has hosted many major sporting events, including the 1994 FIFA World Cup, Super Bowl XVI, Super Bowl XL, Wrestlemania 23, the 2005 Major League Baseball All-Star Game, many Stanley Cup Championship rounds, the first two games of the 2006 World Series, and the last two games of the 2012 World Series.
+Multiple NBA finals games have been held in Metro Detroit in 1988, 1989, 1990, 2004 and 2005.
+The 2024 NFL Draft was held in Detroit at Campus Martius Park and Hart Plaza.